Tibet Autonomous Region vs. the Tibetan Area

-2. Traditional and historical Tibet
+3. Traditional and Historical Tibet Area

 4. Travel Regulation Difference

-- May to June: Trekkings are recommended during these periods with its mild climate and good weather.
-Normally late April to early June, or September to early October is the best time to visit Mount Kailash.
-However, the famous Saga Dawa Festival will be held between May and June (the 15th day of the 4th month according to the Tibetan calendar), a truly unique cultural experience.
-Shangri-La in Diqing Tibetan Prefecture.
-Besides, you will see the gorgeous alpine lake of Draksum-tso, the lush green of Lulang forest and the gorgeous views of Mount Namche Barwa in the Nyingchi area, Eastern T.A.R.
+May to June: This period is recommended for treks due to mild weather conditions.
+Late April to early June or September to early October are ideal for visiting Mount Kailash.
+The Saga Dawa Festival, held between May and June (on the 15th day of the 4th month according to the Tibetan calendar), is a unique cultural experience.
+Shangri-La in Diqing Tibetan Prefecture offers stunning alpine lake views, lush greenery in Lulang Forest, and beautiful sights of Mount Namche Barwa in the Nyingchi area of Eastern T.A.R.